 "Health and Resilience Benefits of Improving the Energy Efficiency of Affordable Multifamily Housing"

-We have wrapped up the planning phases of this project, and are full speed ahead with Phase II.
-Through Phase I we developed research designs to assess the health impacts and resilience benefits—both building systems and social resilience—of improving the energy-efficiency of affordable multifamily (MF) housing.
+We have wrapped up the planning phases of this project, and are full speed ahead with the implementation grant.
+Through the planning grant we developed research designs to assess the health impacts and resilience benefits—both building systems and social resilience—of improving the energy-efficiency of affordable multifamily (MF) housing.
 The study began with assembling stakeholder workshops in these three sectors in order to solicit inputs to numerous questions related to the research designs.

-The cornerstone of Phase II entails the administration of surveys to residents of a sample of multifamily buildings throughout the northeast and midwest United States.
-Property managers will also be surveyed to gain insights on their observations of the health and resilience of their residents as well as the resilience of the building systems.
-A subsample of residents will also be part of an indoor environmental quality study to monitor humidity and temperature both pre- and post-weatherization.
+The cornerstone of the implementation grant entails the administration of surveys to residents of a large sample of multifamily buildings throughout the northeast and midwest United States.
+Property managers are also being surveyed to gain insights on their observations of the health and resilience of their residents as well as the resilience of the building systems.
+We have collected close to 1800 Phase 1 surveys and are gearing up for Phase 2 of the grant, which includes administering the ~12-month follow up survey.
+Phase 2 will be kicked-off Summer 2019.

-Both phases of this project are being supported by grants awarded by The JPB Foundation; eight utility companies in the Commonwealth of Massachusetts are also contributing to the funding for Phase II.
+This project is being supported by grants awarded by The JPB Foundation; eight utility companies in the Commonwealth of Massachusetts are also contributing to the funding for Phase 2.